Evagan2018/SDS-Examples/ST/B-U585I-IOT02A/README.md

 ## Layer Type: Board and Layer Type: SDSIO

 The board layer implements the Hardware Abstraction Layer (HAL) layer.
-Depending on the active target that is selected, a different board layers with I/O interfaces is used:
+Depending on the active target that is selected, a different board layer with I/O interfaces is used:

 - `Board/B-U585I-IOT02A/Board.clayer.yml` and `sdsio_usb.clayer.yml` use the **USB Interface** for SDS file I/O on the development board.
 - `Board/Corstone-300/Board.clayer.yml` and `sdsio_fvp.clayer.yml` use the **VSI Interface** for SDS file I/O on AVH FVP simulation.